-Herceptin is approved by the U.S. Food and Drug Administration (FDA) to treat advanced stage, HER2-positive breast cancers and to lower the risk of recurrence of early-stage, HER2-positive breast cancer with a high risk of recurrence.
+Herceptin is approved by the FDA to treat advanced stage, HER2-positive breast cancers and to lower the risk of recurrence of early-stage, HER2-positive breast cancer with a high risk of recurrence.
 Herceptin works by attaching to the HER2 protein and blocking it from receiving growth signals.

 Emtansine, like some other chemotherapy medicines, disrupts the way cells grow.
 Emtansine isn’t a targeted medicine, which means it can affect healthy cells as well as cancer cells.
 Emtansine is never given alone to treat any type of cancer because it is too toxic.